 The most infamous patient that resided at Riverside might be Mary Mallon, also known as "Typhoid Mary."
 Mary was a carrier of typhoid, which means she had the disease but there were no symptoms or side effects, yet she could pass it to others.
 She worked as a cook at various places in Manhattan and Long Island between 1900 and 1907, where she transmitted the infection to a number of people.
 As they got sick or died she would find employment elsewhere, and she was soon questioned by health officials.
 Her response was that she did not believe she had the disease, and adamantly refused to cooperate.
 In 1907 Mary was taken into custody by police officers, and The Health Department gave her an ultimatum - either have her gall bladder removed (where typhoid carrier germs lived), or be exiled to North Brother Island.
 She refused the surgical operation, which was risky and unpredictable at the time, and was placed at the hospital for three years.
 Mallon resided in a bungalow, away from the main hospital buildings, and lived alone except for a dog as a companion.

 These same ferries were also used for adolescents being treated for drug abuse when the city took control of the island once again in 1952 and planned its final use as a rehab center for serious cases of addiction.
-The idea was to get adolescents far away from the overcrowded jails and hospitals filled with time-hardened criminals, with a maximum stay of six months.
-The TB pavilion was converted to treat 100 boys and 50 girls, placed there by their parents or the court system.
+The idea was to get adolescents far away from the overcrowded jails and hospitals filled with time-hardened criminals.
+The maximum stay on the island was only six months.
+The former tuberculosis pavilion was converted to treat 100 boys and 50 girls, placed there by their parents or the court system.
 New admissions were bathed and searched for drugs, then placed in observation wards as they went through withdrawal "Cold Turkey."
-If the symptoms were too severe, they were tapered off the drug.
+If symptoms were too severe, they were tapered off the drug over time.
 The program turned out to be rife with corruption by the 1960s, and Riverside Hospital closed in 1963, leaving the entire island abandoned.
-It is currently off-limits to the public and patrolled often due to the proximity of a nearby prison complex on Rikers Island, as well as joining the purpose of its brethren as a bird sanctuary.
+It is currently off-limits to the public and patrolled often due to the proximity of a nearby prison complex on Rikers Island, as well as joining the purpose of South Brother Island as a bird sanctuary.